AlgebraicJulia/DataMigrations.jl/docs/src/index.md

 # DataMigrations.jl

 ```@meta
-CurrentModule = DataMigrations
+CurrentModule = Migrations
 ```

-`DataMigrations.jl` is a Julia library for...
+`DataMigrations.jl` is a Julia library for contravariant data migrations in the sense of [Spivak](https://arxiv.org/abs/2111.10968).